NYPL/dgx-global-search/README.md

 ```

 ### Linting
 From the CLI, run `npm run lint` to run the ESLint tool for checking JavaScript syntax.
+Here is an example of how to lint only one file: `npm run lint-single-file src/app/components/TabItem/TabItem.jsx`

 ### Development Mode
 We use Webpack to fire off a hot-reloading development server.
 This allows for continuous code changes without the need to refresh your browser.